-5 Appendix A: Product Behavior
+5 (Updated Section) Appendix A: Product Behavior

 The information in this specification is applicable to the following Microsoft products or supplemental software.
-References to product versions include released service packs.
+References to product versions include updates to those products.

 - 2007 Microsoft Office system

 - Microsoft Office 2010 system

 - Microsoft Office 2013 system

 - Microsoft Office 2016

+- Microsoft Office 2019

+Microsoft Office 2021

 - Microsoft Office SharePoint Server 2007

 - Microsoft SharePoint Server 2010

 - Microsoft SharePoint Server 2013

 - Microsoft SharePoint Server 2016

+- Microsoft SharePoint Server 2019

 - Windows SharePoint Services 3.0

 - Microsoft SharePoint Foundation 2010

 - Microsoft SharePoint Foundation 2013

-- Microsoft SharePoint Foundation 2016
+Microsoft SharePoint Foundation 2016

-Exceptions, if any, are noted below.
-If a service pack or Quick Fix Engineering (QFE) number appears with the product version, behavior changed in that service pack or QFE.
-The new behavior also applies to subsequent service packs of the product unless otherwise specified.
+Exceptions, if any, are noted in this section.
+If an update version, service pack or Knowledge Base (KB) number appears with a product name, the behavior changed in that update.
+The new behavior also applies to subsequent updates unless otherwise specified.
 If a product edition appears with the product version, behavior is different in that product edition.